 After Rohtang Pass, Baralacha Pass is the second major hurdle to cross or open.
 At least in the early season of this journey on Manali Leh Highway, you will certainly witness one or two vehicles either stuck aside or stuck in the middle which results in the traffic jams on this road.

-The ice or snow melting from the slopes, battered by moving traffic either creates deep slush or deep water crossings by washing away the roads.
-This makes the journey more adventurous and full of challenges on this mighty mountain pass 🙂 … Once you get into the late season like September – October, the Baralacha La pass becomes mostly devoid of snow.
+The ice or snow melting from the slopes, battered by moving traffic either creates deep mud or deep water crossings by washing away the roads.
+This gushing water makes the journey more adventurous and full of challenges on this mighty mountain pass.
+Once you get into the late-season like September – October, the Baralacha La pass becomes mostly devoid of snow.

 The feeling of passing through this particular pass is a feeling of its own kind and I purely loved it 🙂

 Bharatpur – Killing Sarai or Sarchu Sarai | Altitude: 4600 Mtrs

 After passing through a small deserted place named Killing Sarai or Sarchu Sarai, you will reach Bharatpur, which has a few dhabhas to have some food as well as a series of tented accommodation running alongside the Manali – Leh Highway.

 Some people do stay overnight at these camps as well, but being in much higher altitude than Sarchu, I do not recommend to sleep at Bharatpur as well.
 The accommodation or camps at Bharatpur are cheaper as compared to the stay options at Sarchu.
 You can have food/tea/coffee here.